Cray-HPE/docs-csm/operations/multi-tenancy/TenantAdminConfig.md

 When a tenant is created, `tapms` will create a Keycloak group specific for that tenant.
 In the below example, `vcluster-blue` is the name of the tenant, and `tapms` has created a group with the name `vcluster-blue-tenant-admin`:

+**`NOTE`** Logging into the Keycloak UI may not automatically display the realm in which the tenant groups are created.
+Ensure that you have the correct realm selected if the expected groups are not present.

 ![UserGroups](images/usergroups.png)

 For the initial release of multi-tenancy, assigning this group to a user is a manual process.
 Select the desired user and add them as a member of the new group as follows: